Tamburasca/HarpsichordTuning/README.md

 ### Introduction

-We present here an automatic tuning tool for string instruments, e.g. harpsichords and pianos.
+We present an automatic tuning tool for string instruments, e.g. harpsichords and pianos.

 The current application (exclusively realized in Python)